nationalparkservice/NPS_EML_Script/README.md

 ### Additional documentation

-1) The [guide to using the NPS EML creation script - DEV LINK UPDATE ME!](https://roblbaker.github.io/NPS_EML_Script/) for creating EML using EMLassemblyline on github.
+1) The [guide to using the NPS EML creation script](https://nationalparkservice.github.io/NPS_EML_Script/) for creating EML using EMLassemblyline on github.
 2) The original [EDI guidelines](https://ediorg.github.io/EMLassemblyline/articles/edit_tmplts.html) for creating EML.

 # Acknowledgements